newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava_git.md

     ## 5              --
     ## 6              --

 It looks like there's 2 random NULL records in the 122 activities, located at the start of the data frame's records.
-These are throwing things off, and maybe they're due the way Garmin delivers the data when I downloaded the activities from the Garmin Connect site.
+These are throwing things off, and maybe they're due the way Garmin delivers the data when I download the activities from the Garmin Connect site.
 Or maybe *I* did something wrong.
 I don't know really.

-But we still have to remove these top 2 blank rows
+But we still have to remove these top 2 blank rows.

 ``` r
 garminFull <- garminFull[-c(1,2),]